MicrosoftDocs/azure-stack-docs/azure-stack/operator/known-issues.md

 # Azure Stack Hub known issues

-This article lists known issues in releases of Azure Stack Hub.
+This article lists known issues in Azure Stack Hub releases.
 The list is updated as new issues are identified.

 To access known issues for a different version, use the version selector dropdown above the table of contents on the left.